 I’ve been preserving my garden produce for years – I’d say at least 25 years or so.
-Only within the last few years, though, have I found a solution to using my canned goods in an organized manner, making sure that we had enough to last us until the next season or avoiding an excess of something that wasn’t a favorite?
+Only within the last few years, though, have I found a solution to using my canned goods in an organized manner.
+How to make sure that we had enough to last us until the next season?
+Or to avoid an excess of something that wasn’t a favorite?
 I needed a pantry inventory system!

 I found the solution in a copy of The Tightwad Gazette years ago.
 In it, the author shared her plan for making sure her preserved foods were used up before the next season’s glut of zucchini and green beans without depleting the stores too soon:

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 With the canning season complete, I made a chart similar to what you see above.
 I determined how many jars of each item I had.
 I then divided that by the number of months I’d like my stock to last and marked the result in the column for each month.
 The marks represented the jars in my pantry.
 With the chart taped inside the pantry where I stored my canned food, I could easily keep track.

 Ready to DIY your pantry with more wholesome ingredients?
 Check out my ebook, The Handcrafted Pantry!
 Filled with delicious recipes for some of your favorite condiments, snacks, and toppings, it’s the guide you need to start skipping packaged products and embrace homemade.